By Mike Bartlett

 £48, £38, £24, £10

-Please note this production has a unique configuration with raked seating on three sides of the stage.
+Please note this production has a unique configuration with raked seating on three sides of the stage and there is no level access to seating.
 Wheelchair seating for this production is available in the side stalls.
-For Wheelchair bookings please call the Box Office who will be able to provide further information and assistance.
+If you have questions or concerns about access to seats or for Wheelchair bookings please call the Box Office who will be able to provide further information and assistance.

 Thurs 26 Oct